Oracle 10g Release 1 is Out of Premier Support

 At the moment, my team is upgrading two clients from 10.1 (one RAC and one cold failover on a Solaris Cluster).
 What’s the state on your side?
 Any 10.1′s still kicking around?
 Is management receptive to the upgrade ideas?
 Speak up!

-3 comments on “Oracle 10g Release 1 is Out of Premier Support”
+3 Responses to “Oracle 10g Release 1 is Out of Premier Support”